Make Your Next Trip Extraordinary

 How to spend a lazy Sunday

 Umbrians live to eat, and Sunday is no exception.
-In fact, it is is the day in which the primary—if not sole—activity is centered around a leisurely meal that takes the better part of the morning to prepare and most of the afternoon to consume.
-To replicate the experience yourself, take a long drive in the country, stop at a remote agriturismo, linger over lunch until the late afternoon, then walk it off in a scenic spot such as the semi-abandoned hamlet of Rasiglia or the Colfiorito plateau.
+In fact, it is the day in which the primary—if not sole—activity is centered around a leisurely meal that takes the better part of the morning to prepare and most of the afternoon to consume.
+To replicate the experience yourself, take a long drive in the country, stop at a remote agriturismo, linger over lunch until the late afternoon, then walk it off in a scenic spot such as the medieval hamlet of Rasiglia (known as the “village of streams” for the numerous small streams that rush through the town), or the Colfiorito plateau.
 Need a break from the rib-sticking, meat-heavy Umbrian fare?
-A jaunt to the seaside is another beloved Sunday tradition, and the new new highway 77 “Val di Chienti” running from Foligno gets you to seafood restaurants on the Adriatic Coast in just about an hour.
+A jaunt to the seaside is another beloved Sunday tradition, and the highway 77 “Val di Chienti” running from Foligno gets you to seafood restaurants on the Adriatic Coast in just about an hour.

 Contact Maria and Brian